Preparing for an OK2Ask® Workshop

-- If the Live Event has not been started, you will see the following message:
+- If the Teams Meeting has not been started, you will see the following message:

-- Once the session begins, you will communicate with your presenters via the Live event Q&A section on the right of your screen.
-This is where you will introduce yourself to the rest of the participants.
-Your host will provide instructions during the opening housekeeping segment.
+- Once the session begins, you will be admitted to the meeting, and you can begin communicating with your presenters via the Teams Meeting Chat.
+The Meeting Chat is where you will introduce yourself to the rest of the participants, ask your questions, and share ideas.

 - At OK2Ask, we use an "I Do/You Do" instructional model: we will always demonstrate the activity first, then ask you to complete it on your own, so don't feel pressured to follow along at our pace.
 The demonstration is your chance to learn by seeing before you learn by doing.
 If you're taking the webinar for credit, you will have a week to complete activity-related checkpoints and can access a recording of the webinar through our archive.

 - Whether you're using a desktop, laptop, Chromebook or a mobile device, you will want to feel comfortable navigating back and forth between open apps or browser tabs.
 When you are asked to complete a poll, explore or practice during one of the "You Do" activities, you will be leaving the Teams Live Event window -- before the session is the perfect time to practice how to do that.